-The Corporation is indebted to HSBC under the Senior Credit Facility in accordance with the terms of the Facility Letter.
-Principal and interest payable under the Senior Credit Facility have priority over dividends declared on the Common Shares.
+The Corporation is indebted to HSBC under the Committed Facility in accordance with the terms of the Credit Agreement.
+Principal and interest payable under the Committed Facility have priority over dividends declared on the Common Shares.
 Accordingly, the Corporation may have to reduce or suspend dividends in order to ensure debt amounts are paid.
-In addition, the terms of the Senior Credit Facility impose certain restrictive covenants on the Partnership that may affect the payment of distributions.
+In addition, the terms of the Committed Facility impose certain restrictive covenants on the Partnership that may affect the ability of the Corporation to make distributions.

-Variations in interest rates and scheduled principal repayments, or the need to refinance all or a portion of the Senior Credit Facility upon expiration, could result in significant changes in the amount required to be applied to service the debt of the Partnership under the Senior Credit Facility before the distribution of any amounts to the Corporation or the Shareholders.
+Variations in interest rates and scheduled principal repayments, or the need to refinance all or a portion of the Committed Facility upon expiration, could result in significant changes in the amount required to be applied to service the debt of the Corporation under the Committed Facility before the distribution of any amounts to the Corporation or the Shareholders.

-There can be no assurance that the amounts available under the Senior Credit Facility will be adequate for the financial obligations of the Partnership.
+There can be no assurance that the amounts available under the Committed Facility will be adequate for the financial obligations of the Corporation.